-Cocaine is a powerfully addictive stimulant with high abuse potential.
-In 2014, the National Survey on Drug Use and Health found that over 900,000 Americans had a cocaine dependence or abuse problem in the last year, and the National Center for Health Statistics reported over 5,000 cocaine overdose deaths the same year.
-Cocaine use tends to range from occasional to repeated use/addiction, and oral, intranasal, IV, and inhalation administration may all lead to bodily absorption of toxic levels of the drug, which may cause heart attacks, strokes, seizures, and sudden death (National Institute on Drug Abuse).
+Cocaine is an addictive stimulant with a high abuse potential.
+For example, in 2014, the National Survey on Drug Use and Health found that over 900,000 Americans had a cocaine dependence or abuse problem in the last year.
+Also, the National Center for Health Statistics reported over 5,000 cocaine overdose deaths.
+Cocaine use ranges from occasional to repeated use/addiction.
+Snorting, injecting, or smoking excessive amounts of cocaine can lead to heart attacks, strokes, seizures, and sudden death (National Institute on Drug Abuse).

-Because cocaine is commonly injected, users are at higher risk of contracting a contagious blood disease like HIV or Hepatitis C. Prolonged cocaine abuse can alter the brain’s physical composition and create tolerance and dependence.
+Because cocaine is commonly injected, users are at higher risk of contracting a contagious blood disease like HIV or Hepatitis C. Additionally, prolonged cocaine abuse can alter brain chemistry and create tolerance and dependence.

 Short-term effects of cocaine use may include (NIDA):

 - Constricted blood vessels